hatdropper1977/john.soban.ski/content/nft-value-prop.md

 She would have to go through the Rarible verification process once more, and alert buyers to the fact that she has two accounts (two signatures), one for pre-hack and one for post hack.
 This fact would inject confusion into the collecting process.

 ## Downside 2: Gas
-NFTs ride the Ethernet blockchain.
+NFTs ride the Ethereum blockchain.

 An Artist must pay a fee to mint, auction or sell their NFT.
 A buyer must pay a fee to bid on a piece or buy a piece.
-The Ethernet standard calls this fee "gas."
+The Ethereum standard calls this fee "gas."

 From experience, I have paid $60-$80 to mint an NFT.
 I paid $40 to bid on an NFT.
 An indie artist may place an NFT for sale for $3, for example, but the buyer will have to pay over ten times that in order to cover gas.